Anees B Chagpar, MD, MSc, MA, MPH, MBA, FACS, FRCS(C)

 In patients with clinically node-negative breast cancer, sentinel lymph node biopsy (SLNB) identifies patients without axillary node involvement, thereby obviating the need for more extensive surgery .
 Several studies have shown that the risk of arm morbidity, particularly lymphedema, sensory loss, and shoulder abduction deficits, is significantly less for SLNB than with standard axillary lymph node dissection (ALND) [2-8].
 As an example, in one trial, the risk of lymphedema after 12 months was reported as 2 percent after SLNB alone as compared with 13 percent after SLNB with ALND .
-(See "Clinical manifestations and diagnosis of lymphedema".)
+(See "Clinical features and diagnosis of peripheral lymphedema".)

 Most surgeons and major cancer centers have adopted SLNB as a standard means of axillary nodal assessment.
 In a study of over 490,000 women with early breast cancer from the National Cancer Database, use of SLNB increased from 27 to 66 percent between 1998 and 2005 in the United States .
 Similar trends have been reported from Canada and the United Kingdom [10,11].
 SLNB is endorsed as an alternative to ALND for the diagnosis of axillary metastases in patients with clinically node-negative early breast cancer in multiple guidelines [12-15].